FaCuZ/laravel-theme/README.md

 });
 ~~~

-Using bound data on view.
+Using bound data on view:

 ~~~php
 echo Theme::bind('something');